linxingchen/cobra/README.md

 [2/5] [2024/11/03 11:53:18] Getting linkage based on sam/bam.
 Be patient, this may take long.
 [3/5] [2024/11/03 11:55:27] Reading contig coverage information.
 [4/5] [2024/11/03 11:55:30] Getting query contig list.
 A total of 3315 query contigs were imported, with 1495 query with unique end (orphan).
 2.2.
-Analyzing assemblied paths and solving conflicts [0/8] [2024/11/03 11:55:30] Detecting self_circular contigs, independent of mapping linkage.
+Analyzing assembled paths and solving conflicts [0/8] [2024/11/03 11:55:30] Detecting self_circular contigs, independent of mapping linkage.
 [1/8] [2024/11/03 11:55:31] Detecting joins of contigs.
 [2/8] [2024/11/03 11:55:32] Saving potential joining paths.